-This DIY Spring Easter egg wreath was so inexpensive and relatively easy to make!
-Just yarn-wrapped plastic Easter eggs, some faux grass, and lots of hot glue!
+This DIY Spring Easter wreath is so inexpensive and easy to make!

-Now it’s the perfect colorful addition on our front door to welcome spring!
+It’s the perfect colorful addition on any front door to welcome spring!

-I decided to change things up a tad bit, however, by using five colors of yarn instead of four (I added purple in there with the blue, pink, green, and yellow), and also added some blades of grass as well to give it some extra texture and dimension, and a sparkly pink butterfly, compliments of my grandma.
+I decided to change things up a tad bit, however, by using five colors of yarn instead of four (I added purple in there with the blue, pink, green, and yellow).

 - 12-inch styrofoam wreath form